Ten Rare and Expensive Engagement Ring Stones

-Lapidaries usually cut cat’s eye chrysoberyls into cabochons to maximize the cat’s eye effect.
+Lapidaries usually cut cat's eye chrysoberyls into cabochons to maximize the cat's eye effect.
 With a hardness of 8.5, indistinct cleavage, and high luster, they make durable, luscious, glowing gemstones.
-Although traditionally used for men’s rings, they can be incorporated into any type of jewelry, including delicately styled engagement rings.
+Although traditionally used for men's rings, they can be incorporated into any type of jewelry, including a delicately styled expensive engagement ring.

 4. Colored Diamonds

 Although white or colorless diamonds are the most popular and romanticized expensive engagement ring stones, they're not rare.
 However, natural colored diamonds are incredibly rare, with only one occurring in 10,000 natural diamonds.
 If you want a truly jaw-dropping rarity with the fame, hardness, and dispersion or "fire" of diamonds, consider one of the following colored diamonds.

 Natural pink diamonds are quite rare, yet most people have heard of them because of celebrities like Mariah Carey and Jennifer Lopez, who have received pink diamond engagement rings.
 The Argyle mine in Australia is known for producing pink diamonds.
 It takes 1 million carats of rough from the Argyle mine to yield a good quality 1-carat pink diamond!